 I’m not going to delve deeply into Deciem’s penchant for scientism.
 NIOD’s website is a pseudoscience treadmill.
 Science is great, but that doesn’t mean we should accept it uncritically.
-Deciem fully take advantage of the inclination people has towards not questioning things that sound technical and “science-y”.
+Deciem fully takes advantage of the inclination people have towards not questioning things that sound technical and “science-y”.
 Just because something is associated with science doesn’t mean it’s actually supported by science.
 Not only that, NIOD’s fancy terms are designed to confuse.
 When people give unnecessarily complicated answers and cannot explain things simply and plainly, it’s because 1) they lack the skills to break things down, 2) they don’t understand it well enough to explain, or 3) they’re creating a smokescreen to divert attention that they’re trying to pull the wool over your eyes.

 So the NIOD Survival 0.
 It’s an antioxidant serum that provides protection from environmental aggressors and that helps to repair existing damage, which in turn, reduces the appearance photo-ageing and helps with skin elasticity, resilience, and vibrancy.
 “0” refers to the lack of SPF.
 The Survival range also comes in 10, 20, and 30 that has SPF10, SPF20, and SPF30, respectively.

-The formula is packed full of actives that are considered to provide potent antioxidant protection as well as addressing inflammation and strengthen the skin’s barrier.
+The formula is packed full of actives that are considered to provide potent antioxidant protection as well as addressing inflammation and strengthening the skin’s barrier.
 Carotenoids, Polyphenols, Superoxide Dismutase, Astaxanthin, Squalane, and Amino Acids are amongst them.
 You would think the actual results of this serum would be slow to make themselves apparent.
 But actually the visible results were quite prompt: visibly brighter skin that felt smooth and calm and altogether tip-top.

 What I love about this serum, apart from all of the super-duper damage-repairing antioxidant-giving bits and pieces, is that it’s really gentle.
 Some potent serums that help with cell renewal can be quite harsh, but I used this on my face after a chemical peel, and I found it rather soothing.